 Margate beaches in New Jersey are one example of beaches in New Jersey that have days where admission is free and no beach tags are required.
 Margate’s free beach days, otherwise known as Thrilling Thursdays are the best days to visit the beach.
 The beach is free all day long and the nights are filled with fun activities for families.
 Learn more and get all the details in our Free Beach Days in Margate, NJ event listing.

 Free Beach Days in Sea Isle City

 The Sea Isle City beaches are another group of beaches that offer free beach days in New Jersey.
-With the exception of July 4, every Wednesday from June 1, 2022, till August 31, 2022 is a free beach day.
+Every Wednesday from May 31, 2023, till August 30, 2023 is a free beach day.
 No beach badges are required.
 Get the full schedule and more details in our Free Beach Days in Sea isle City event listing.

 Incredibly Cheap Beaches in New Jersey

 While not free, these New Jersey beaches charge $5 or less per person to hang out on the beach or go for a swim in the summer months.